bwp91/homebridge-deebot/README.md

 To use this plugin, you will need to already have [Homebridge](https://homebridge.io) or [HOOBS](https://hoobs.org) installed.
 Please refer to the links for more information and installation instructions.

 ### Plugin Information

-This package is a much simplified version of [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs).
+* This package is a much simplified version of [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs).
 If you are looking for more configurable options and different cleaning modes then [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs) will be more appropriate for you.
+* This plugin uses your ECOVACS credentials to obtain and control your devices via the cloud.

-This package will expose:
+* This package will expose:
   * A switch to turn auto cleaning mode on and off
   * A switch to send your device back to the charging station
   * A motion sensor to alert you if your device needs attention
   * A battery service to show the device's battery status
   * An optional humidity sensor service to show clearly the battery level percentage

-This package has been tested with:
-* The `N79` model (the device that I own)
-* The `N79S` and `907`

 ### Setup
 * [Installation (Homebridge)](https://github.com/bwp91/homebridge-deebot/wiki/Installation-(Homebridge))